Dementia Alliance International

 Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.
 (Margaret Mead)

-DAI is an independent self-advocacy organization of people with dementia which is in mutual association with Alzheimer’s Disease International, and where collaboration is possible with all national Alzheimer’s organisations and national or local Dementia Working Groups.
+DAI is an independent self-advocacy organization of people with dementia, which is in a strategic partnership with Alzheimer’s Disease International, and where collaboration is possible with all national Alzheimer’s organisations and national or local Dementia Working Groups.

 Words About Words: Changing the Language of Dementia

-Here is the video recording of the June 23, 2014 webinar Words About Words, which examines how language affects our perception of dementia and those who have dementia.
+Here is the video recording of the June 23, 2014 DAI Webinar Words About Words, which examines how language affects our perception of dementia and those who have dementia.